Writing an Abstract

 An abstract is a brief summary of a student(s) research project.
-Reading of the abstracts by the colloquium attendees assists the attendees in deciding which presentations they will attend.
 Abstracts must be reviewed and approved by the Faculty Sponsor prior to the online submission of the abstract by the student.
 The SRC Committee will not proofread abstracts.

-Your abstract will be published in the colloquium Proceedings, which is available for all attendees.
-Abstracts allow the Student Research Colloquium audience to decide which posters, papers and performances/creative works hold the most interest for them.
 Be sure to proofread your abstract carefully for spelling and grammatical errors.
-Reading it aloud will also help catch errors that you might otherwise miss.
+Reading it out loud will also help catch errors that you might otherwise miss.

 Submitted abstracts must be reviewed and approved by faculty sponsors.
 The Student Research Colloquium Committee will not proofread abstracts.

 - Write in past tense.

 - Spell out acronyms the first time they are used.
 For example, write "American National Standards Institute" when first mentioned, and write "ANSI" any additional times it is mentioned.